 Despite the general two-year limitation period, it is good practice to contact a wrongful death lawyer as soon as you are able after an incident.
-While grieving family members may not be ready to start a wrongful death lawsuit, early contact with a lawyer will help ensure legal options are explained, necessary evidence is properly preserved at the outset, and limitation periods are carefully noted and recorded.
+While grieving family members may not be ready to start a wrongful death lawsuit, early contact with a lawyer will help ensure legal options are explained, necessary evidence is properly preserved, and limitation periods are carefully noted and recorded.

 Who can bring a wrongful death claim